2 Hurt After Wrong-Way Driver Crashed on I-66, Fled: Police

-Two people are hurt after a wrong-way driver collided head-on with a car on I-66 near Rosslyn and fled the crash site, the Secret Service says.
+Two people are hurt after a wrong-way driver collided head-on with a car on I-66 near Rosslyn, Virginia, and fled the crash site, the Secret Service says.

 A uniformed Secret Service officer noticed a driver travelling the wrong way on I Street Northwest in Washington, D.C. about 4:35 a.m.
 Sunday.
 The officer tried to pull over the vehicle, but the driver didn't stop, said Jeffrey Adams, a Secret Service spokesperson.